nerdalert/cloud-bandwidth/Readme.md

 docker stop iperf-svr && docker rm iperf-svr
 ```

-Located with the binaries in the [binaries directories](./binaries) is a config.yml file.
-The config file needs to be in the same directory as the binary until I add some CLI options that will enable a specified location to be referenced.

 For testing this out, I recommend starting some iperf servers in containers on your desktop to make troubleshooting easier.
 The poller is a container so there is no need to map ports if you are running your test iperf server on the same machine as where you are running the `cbandwidth` binary.

 ```yml